onzfonz/comp227/src/content/0/en/part0d.md

 #### Other permissions

-The other permission you may have to set is to allow JetBrains access to comp227's organizational space.
+The other permission you may have to set (if you are running into issues) is to allow JetBrains access to comp227's organizational space.
 You can do this by [visiting GitHub's apps settings](https://github.com/settings/applications#authorized) and then clicking on **JetBrains IDE Integration**.
 Click on that and then you should be able to see the heading ***Organization Access***.
 Click on the ***Grant*** button next to comp227, and now try cloning the project again.